 The question remains, why don’t more of us drink as much as we know we should?
 Is it possible that the reason is that we actually don’t trust our source?
 And, if so, it is possible that there is a part of us that – in all likelihood – cringe at the idea of continually purchasing bottled water and in so doing, we wind up with dozens (or hundreds) of plastic containers that have to be recycled.

 Among our staff working on some of these home water filter reviews are individuals who rely on city water which is not only chlorinated, but also fluoridated.
-Others relay on a well that in some cases has traces of lead and other heavy metals (not to mention other contaminants).
+Others rely on a well that in some cases has traces of lead and other heavy metals (not to mention other contaminants).

 Let's get to it!